aleczandru1989/architectural-recipes/asynchronous-communication/filtering/Kafka/README.md

 - **Kafka** → Enables reliable message streaming and communication between producers and consumers.
 - **ASP\.NET and .NET** → Provides the framework for building and running both producer and consumer applications.
 - **Docker** → Creates a containerized environment to simplify setup, testing, and deployment of the recipe.
-- **AKHQ** → Provides an interface for visualizing messages send via topics in Kafka
+- **AKHQ** → Provides an interface for visualizing messages sent via topics in Kafka

 ## ▶️ How to Use